AI/TLDRai-tldr.devPOMEGRApomegra.io · AI stock market analysis - autonomous investment agents

 Public and Private Keys

-Asymmetric cryptography also provides users with a pair of keys: a public key and a private key.
-The public key can be shared with anyone and is used to receive cryptocurrencies.
+Asymmetric cryptography provides users with a pair of keys: a public key and a private key.
+The public key can be shared and is used to receive cryptocurrencies.
 The private key must be kept secret and is used to authorize transactions.
 This system allows users to control their funds securely without needing a central authority.

 Consensus Mechanisms